portal-cornell/robotouille/renderer/configuration/README.md

     "floor" = References to the tilings to be used for the ground and furniture {
-        "ground" = list of tilings to be used for the ground "furniture" = list of tilings to be used for the furniture }
+        "ground" = List of tilings to be used for the ground "furniture" = List of tilings to be used for the furniture }

     "item" = The configuration for items in the game